Ben Stokes Announces Retirement from International Cricket After New Zealand Test

 1-Minute Brief

-Stokes' departure marks the end of a significant era for England cricket, raising questions about the team's future leadership and performance.
+Stokes' retirement marks the end of a significant era for England cricket, raising questions about the team's future leadership and performance.

 Key Facts

-- Stokes addressed his England teammates in an emotional speech regarding his decision.
+- Stokes addressed his England teammates in an emotional dressing room speech before making his decision public.

-- Former England captain Michael Vaughan described Stokes as one of England's 'greatest' players.
+- Former England captain Michael Vaughan described Stokes as one of the team's greatest players.

 What Happened